 He has been a contributor to national and local dialogue regarding education.
 He has written several research articles and blog posts on grading, teaching writing, and the roles of teachers in students’ lives (and other topics).
 He believes in, develops, and delivers meaningful professional development opportunities for educators of all disciplines.

 Away from school, Brimi has many interests, including baseball, art, and running.
-His dream dinner party would include his wife, F. Scott Fitzgerald, Julia Louis-Dreyfus, Hank Aaron, Christy Mathewson, Dr. Ted Hipple, and his grandfather, Dr. Robert J. Brimi.
+His dream dinner party would include F. Scott Fitzgerald, Julia Louis-Dreyfus, Hank Aaron, Christy Mathewson, Dave Grohl, Dr. Ted Hipple, and his grandfather, Dr. Robert J. Brimi.
 And, of course, his dogs.